nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/JS_GENERATOR_FUNCTION.md

     }
 }

-// Create a blog article about your first day at NSS const firstDay = blogObjectFactory("My first day at NSS", "I felt completely lost", "nss", "life changes", "software")
+// Create a blog article about your first day at NewForce const firstDay = blogObjectFactory("My first day at NewForce", "I felt completely lost", "newforce", "life changes", "software")

-// Create a blog article about your instructor const instructor = blogObjectFactory("Our instructor", "This guy is a jerk", "nss", "teachers", "loser")
+// Create a blog article about your instructor const instructor = blogObjectFactory("Our instructor", "This guy is a jerk", "newforce", "teachers", "loser")
 ```

 ![generator function](./images/v1Q5xBQtuI.gif)